tytydraco/yessleep/out/My_Roommate_Made_His_Waifu_Real.md

 When he struck me, the sheer mass of his body made me fall onto his bed, right on Mitsubu.

 I felt a sickening squish on my back as I landed on the doll of flesh.
 The force of me landing on it made the torso cave in and the arms became unstitched and fell on the floor.
+A rib had deeply punctured the middle of my torso.
+I was hit with a sudden shock of pain and dizziness as I freed myself and tumbled out of the corpse.

 “NOOOOOOOOO!
 WHAT HAVE YOU DONE TO MITUSBU!”
 Howard yelled, crying.
 “SHE WAS PERFECT!
 WE WERE GOING TO BE TOGETHER FOREVER!”
 He said now sobbing hysterically.

-When I left the room Howard was kneeling on the bed crying over the destruction of his doll.
+When I crawled out of the room, I saw Howard was kneeling on the bed crying over the destruction of his doll.

-I called the police when I left the apartment complex and they came 10 minutes later dragging a still crying Howard out of the apartment building and into the squad car.
+I called 911 when I had finally reached my phone, Howards screams echoing across the apartment.
+10 minutes later they arrived and took Howard away and me to an ambulance.

-And that's where I’m at today, in my car typing all of this out after being questioned by the police.
+And that's where I’m at today, in a hospital bed typing all of this out after being questioned by the police.
+Doctors say I have a punctured liver and I'm going to be here a while.

 Howard is being charged with 5 counts of mutilation of a corpse, his trial is next week, which I will testify as a witness on.
 I still honestly can’t believe this happened.

-I’m going to look for an apartment when I go back to my parents' house.
+I’m going to look for an apartment when I get out of the hospital and go back to my parents' house.
 No roommates this time.
 I’ve thoroughly learned my lesson.

-(This is my first story please leave any feedback you may have)